 Numerous princes continued Walachia’s resistance to the Turks; e.g., Vlad III (the Impaler; reigned 1448, 1456–62, and 1476–77) and Michael the Brave (reigned 1593–1601), who briefly united Walachia with Moldavia and Transylvania.
 But, increasingly, Walachia submitted to Turkish domination.
 After 1716 the Turks ceased to select Walachia’s prince from among the native dynasty and instead appointed an influential Phanariote, i.e., a Greek administrator in Ottoman service.
 Russian influence in Walachia increased during the 18th century, and in 1774 Russia asserted the right to intervene in its affairs, though it continued to recognize Turkish suzerainty.

 The European powers ended Russia’s protectorate after the Crimean War (1856).
-Walachia’s ruling assembly, which was influenced by a growing movement of Romanian nationalism, then voted (1859) to unite with Walachia’s northeastern neighbour Moldavia under Prince Alexandru Ion Cuza and to form the single state of Romania, which achieved its independence from the Turks in 1878.
+Walachia’s ruling assembly, which was influenced by a growing movement of Romanian nationalism, then voted (1859) to unite with Walachia’s northeastern neighbor Moldavia under Prince Alexandru Ion Cuza and to form the single state of Romania, which achieved its independence from the Turks in 1878.

-Wallachia was historically situated at a cross-roads of civilizations, of strategic interest to European powers and to those situated to the East, especially the Ottoman Empire.
-As contested territory, Wallachia’s retention of a distinct sense of national identity over many years of foreign domination is testimony to the resilience and tenacity of its people.
+Wallachia was historically situated at a crossroads of civilizations, of strategic interest to European powers and to those situated to the East, especially the Ottoman Empire.
+As a contested territory, Wallachia’s retention of a distinct sense of national identity over many years of foreign domination is testimony to the resilience and tenacity of its people.
 Yet animosity has not always characterized Wallachia’s relations with those who might be described as the religious and cultural Other.
 Wallachia in the seventeenth century saw a lengthy period of peace and stability.
-Regardless of the battles fought and changes in power and in political authority at the elite level, many people in the region discovered that they could value different aspects of the cultural traditions that impacted their lives through trade, the acquisition of education or by exposure to another religious tradition.
+Regardless of the battles fought and changes in power and in political authority at the elite level, many people in the region discovered that they could value different aspects of the cultural traditions that impacted their lives through trade, the acquisition of education, or by exposure to another religious tradition.
 History warns humanity as a race that civilizational clash is one possibility when civilizations confront each other as their borders.
-However, when the full story of what life was like in such frontier-zones as Wallachia is told, fruitful exchange between cultures will also be part of the narrative.
+However, when the full story of what life was like in such frontier-zones as Wallachia is told, the fruitful exchange between cultures will also be part of the narrative.